kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 [Innos Note](https://innos.io/)
 Difficulty to setup: 1/5
 Thoughts: currently provide only `Sign in with Google` (2021-11-01), so I hesitate to test.
 But their demo public note [Book Recommendation](https://innos.io/space/7ecfa27d-bda6-c188-4418-f4189244b425?p=7ecfa27d-bda6-c188-4418-f4189244b425) looks great.
-However, its owner, [Lark](https://www.larksuite.com/), is a subsidiary of [ByteDance](https://www.bytedance.com/en/), and although [Lark](https://www.larksuite.com/) is based in Singapore, ByteDance’s ownership might be problematic.
+However, its owner, [Lark](https://www.larksuite.com/), is a subsidiary of [ByteDance](https://www.bytedance.com/en/).
+Although [Lark](https://www.larksuite.com/) is based in Singapore, ByteDance’s ownership might be problematic.

 [Coda](https://coda.io/)
 Difficulty to use: 1/5
 Pricing: limited free tier.
-Check their [pricing](https://coda.io/pricing), starting at USD 12/month per Doc Maker (have the power to create new docs)
+Their [pricing](https://coda.io/pricing) starts at USD 12/month per Doc Maker (have the ability to create new docs)
 Thoughts: it has an advantage with the embedded [[inline formula|notes.tutorial.calculation-in-txt-editor#coda]]

 [Gitbook](https://www.gitbook.com/)